brandontrabucco/conceptual_captions/README.md

 # conceptual_captions
-Implements a serialization script for the Google Contextual Captions dataset for CVPR 2019.
+Implements a serialization script for the Google Conceptual Captions dataset for CVPR 2019.